 Year 7 Transition

-The step from primary to secondary school for many students and their families can be daunting.
-Students are now part of a much bigger school community where they are confronted with many new challenges.
+The transition from primary to secondary school for students and their families can be daunting.

 - a large student population